zudi-lin/rcan-it/README.md

 --config-file configs/RCAN/RCAN_x2.yaml
 ```

-## Training on New Datasets <a name="custom_data"></a>
+## Training and Evaluation on Custom Datasets <a name="custom_data"></a>

 Our code by default train on the **DF2K** dataset.
-To train on your own dataset (supposing the dataset contains 99 training images in this example).
+To train on your own dataset (supposing the dataset contains 99 training images).
 First, structure the data as follows in the dataset directory:

 ```
 MyData/